microsoft/FHIR-Analytics-Pipelines/FhirToDataLake/docs/Setup_Synapse_Environment.md

 3. Create EXTERNAL TABLES/VIEWs.

-    Refer to SQL scripts in "**scripts/sql/resources**" to create EXTERNAL TABLEs/VIEWs.
+    Refer to SQL scripts in "**scripts/sql/resources**" to create EXTERNAL TABLEs/VIEWs for different resource types.

     [All_TABLEs_VIEWs.sql](../scripts/sql/All_TABLEs_VIEWs.sql) contains summary of SQL language to create EXTERNAL TABLEs/VIEWs for all resource types.